MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ## Share with multiple people, all using the same account

-Multiple users can also share a HoloLens device while using a single user account, or a shared Microsoft Entra account.
+Multiple users can also share a HoloLens device while using a single user account, or a [Shared Microsoft Entra account](/hololens/shared-aad-accounts).
 Although it is preferred for HoloLens users to log in to the device with their individual identities (Microsoft Entra accounts), this is not an option in some organizations.

 There are two shared device methods available: